Opel Insignia Owners & Service Manuals

 Diagnostic Information and Procedures

-DTC C0393 Diagnostic Instructions Perform the Diagnostic System Check - Vehicle prior to using this diagnostic procedure.
+DTC B0997 Diagnostic Instructions Perform the Diagnostic System Check - Vehicle prior to using this diagnostic procedure.
 Review Strategy Based Diagnosis for an overview of the diagnostic approach.
-Diagnostic Procedure Instructions provides an overview of each diagnostic category.
-DTC Des
+Refer to Diagnostic Procedure Instructions for an overview of each diagnostic category.
+DTC

 © 2019-2024 Copyright www.opinsb.com